Approved child restraints

 - the harness straps are below the shoulders, or their shoulders no longer fit if they are under six months old

-- their shoulders no longer fit comfortably and their eye level is higher than the back of the seat if they are up to four years old.
+- their shoulders no longer fit comfortably and their eye level is higher than the back of the seat if they're up to four years old.

-For more information go to the national child restraint best practice guidelines page on the Neuroscience Research Australia website.
+For more information, read the national child restraint best practice guidelines on the Neuroscience Research Australia website.